Last Updated: September 21, 2022

 Carrying the weight

-The best thing about spinner luggage is how much less weight you need to deal with.
-Spinners stand upright and are pushed, and can even be maneuvered right beside you.
+The best thing about spinner luggage is how much less weight you need to pull.
+Spinners stand upright and are pushed effortlessly beside you.
 This way, the luggage glides effortlessly on smooth surfaces.
-There is little strength or control needed as the four corners of your luggage are stabilized and mobilized by four (sometimes eight, with two on each corner) wheels.
-Spinners take pressure off your joints and wrists.

 Rollers, on the other hand, put pressure on your joints and wrists as you pull the bag behind you.
 This is especially troublesome for long-haul flights where you are carrying up to 30 kilograms of weight with just one hand.